weaviate/weaviate-io/developers/weaviate/model-providers/friendliai/generative.md

 import PyCode from '!!raw-loader!../_includes/provider.generative.py';
 import TSCode from '!!raw-loader!../_includes/provider.generative.ts';

-Weaviate's integrations with FriendliAI APIs allow you to utilize a wide range of models' capabilities directly from Weaviate.
+Weaviate's integrations with FriendliAI APIs allow you to access their models' capabilities directly from Weaviate.

 [Configure a Weaviate collection](#configure-collection) to use generative AI models on FriendliAI.
 Weaviate will perform Retrieval Augmented Generation (RAG) using the specified model and your Friendli token.

-More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the FriendliAI generative AI model to generate outputs.
+More specifically, Weaviate will perform a search, retrieve the most relevant objects, and then pass them to the FriendliAI generative model to generate outputs.

 ![RAG integration illustration](../_includes/integration_friendliai_rag.png)